Module 16: Exploration & Expansion

 Review Quiz

-This section is a link to a separate page which contains a review quiz to test your understanding of the objective material for Module 16.
-By clicking the link, you will be taken to a series of questions, in random order.
+This section is a link to a review quiz to test your understanding of the objective material for Module 16.
+By clicking the banner, you will be taken to a series of questions, in random order.
 Answer each question and then push the Submit button to check your answers.
 Every question must be answered before you can submit the quiz.
 At the end, you will be shown your score for the entire quiz.
 The quiz will be different each time, so feel free to take it more than once.
-Click the Thumbnail picture to begin the quiz.
+Click the banner to begin the quiz.

 Review Quiz for Module 16